TrueFlip (TFL) Price Down 11.6% Over Last Week

-TrueFlip (CURRENCY:TFL) traded down 2.8% against the dollar during the 24-hour period ending at 12:00 PM ET on October 25th.
-One TrueFlip coin can now be purchased for $0.58 or 0.00001002 BTC on major exchanges.
-TrueFlip has a market cap of $3.60 million and $119,474.00 worth of TrueFlip was traded on exchanges in the last 24 hours.
-In the last seven days, TrueFlip has traded 11.6% lower against the dollar.
+TrueFlip (CURRENCY:TFL) traded down 2.8% against the US dollar during the 24 hour period ending at 20:00 PM Eastern on October 30th.
+During the last seven days, TrueFlip has traded 11.6% lower against the US dollar.
+TrueFlip has a market capitalization of $3.60 million and approximately $119,474.00 worth of TrueFlip was traded on exchanges in the last day.
+One TrueFlip coin can now be bought for approximately $0.58 or 0.00001002 BTC on cryptocurrency exchanges.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.